-a capital gain from collectables which is transferred to part A2 of that worksheet.
-Transfer the capital gain to part A1 of the CGT summary worksheet, except for transferred to part A2 of that worksheet.
-Transfer the capital loss to part B of the CGT summary worksheet, except for a capital loss from collectables which is
+Transfer the capital loss to part B of the CGT summary worksheet, except for a capital loss from collectables which is transferred to part A2 of that worksheet.

+Transfer the capital gain to part A1 of the CGT summary worksheet, except for a capital gain from collectables which is transferred to part A2 of that worksheet.